 History of LRAP

 In 1996 the program expanded to include government employees.
-Since that expansion, the program was divided into two segments: LRAP I, which was open to public interest employees, and LRAP II, which was open to anyone who qualifies for LRAP I and also to government employees.
+Since that expansion, the program was divided into two segments: LRAP I, which was open to non-government public interest employees, and LRAP II, which was open to anyone who qualifies for LRAP I and also to government employees.

 Awards are administered to participants as loans that are forgiven after six months.
 Thus, as long as a participant in LRAP remains in his/her eligible employment during the six month term, and qualified for funding, he/she would receive forgiveness for that loan at the end of the six months.